darrylmorley/lightspeed-retail-sdk/README.md

 ### **🆕 Recent Updates (v3.2.0)**

+- **🎯 Enhanced Parameter Support**: All main getter methods now support both legacy and new object-based parameters with full backward compatibility
+- **🔄 Flexible Method Signatures**: New object-based parameters support `{ relations, limit, timeStamp, sort }` for all collection methods
+- **⚡ Improved Performance**: Smart pagination with single-page requests when `limit` is specified
+- **🕒 Timestamp Filtering**: Filter records by modification time using ISO timestamp format
+- **📊 Better Sorting**: Sort results by any field using the `sort` parameter
-- **Enhanced Error Handling**: All GET methods now return consistent types, never `undefined`
+- **🔒 Enhanced Error Handling**: All GET methods now return consistent types, never `undefined`
-- **Improved getItems Method**: New object-based parameters with timestamp filtering support
-- **Robust API Error Recovery**: Graceful handling of bad requests and empty responses
+- **🛠️ Robust API Error Recovery**: Graceful handling of bad requests and empty responses
-- **Better Debugging**: Enhanced error logging with URLs, status codes, and response data
+- **🐛 Better Debugging**: Enhanced error logging with URLs, status codes, and response data
-- **Type Safety**: Guaranteed array returns for all list methods
+- **🔐 Type Safety**: Guaranteed array returns for all list methods
+- **📈 Method Coverage**: Updated 20+ methods with new parameter support including getItems, getCustomers, getSales, getOrders, and more

 ---